-PRE-APPROVAL – This term gets confused a lot even with industry professionals with pre-qualification.
-They are two completely different approaches to finding out how much a borrowing may be approved for.
-With a pre-approval the mortgage professional will ask for and review the borrower’s tax returns, bank statement and other important documents.
-With a pre-qualification there is no verification.
+PRE-APPROVAL – This term gets confused a lot, even with industry professionals with pre-qualification.
+They are two completely different approaches to finding out how much a borrower may be approved for.
+With a pre-approval, the mortgage professional will ask for and review the borrower’s tax returns, bank statements, and other important documents.
+With a pre-qualification, there is no verification.
 There is a much more in-depth review process with a pre-approval.
-Ultimately the pre-approval will give the borrower a very good idea of the amount of the loan they will get approved for.
-Here is a great pre-approval vs pre-qualification article so you can really understand the difference.
+Ultimately the pre-approval will give the borrower an excellent idea of the amount of the loan they will get approved for.
+Here is a great pre-approval vs. pre-qualification article so you can understand the difference.

 PREPAYMENT – This is any amount the borrower pays to reduce the principal balance of a loan before the due date.
-This may be full payment or any partial payments.
+This may be a full payment or any partial payment.

 PRE-QUALIFICATION – See pre-approval.

 PRIME RATE – In banking terms, it is the minimum interest rate charged by commercial banks on short-term business loans to large, “A” rated customers or corporations.
-In general changes in the Prime Rate do not directly affect mortgages rates.
+In general, changes in the Prime Rate do not directly affect mortgage rates.